 Fostering Hope in Michigan is the umbrella organization that operates local chapters of For the Children Royal Family KIDS (RFK) and Teen Reach Adventure Camp (T.R.A.C.) programs.
 We serve Mid-Michigan kids and teens who are in or have been in foster care.
 The organization is 100 percent volunteer operated, with volunteers donating 30,000 hours each year to confront abuse and change lives.
 These volunteers also fundraise a $120,000 operational budget each year.

 For The Children (FTC) chapter of Royal Family KIDS® (RFK)

-Provides hope and creates positive memories through camps and a mentoring program designed especially for foster youth between ages 6-12.
-FHIM operates two FTC RFK summer camps (one in July and one in August) and one RFK Mentoring Club throughout the school year.
+Provides hope and creates positive memories through camps and a mentoring program designed especially for foster youth between ages 7-12.
+FHIM operates two RFK summer camps (one in JuNE and one in July) and one RFK Group Mentoring Club throughout the school year.

 Teen Reach Adventure Camp™ (T.R.A.C.)